Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 Bottom line: keep the white underbase in mind when creating a DTG design, and consider whether or not a semi-transparent effect is what you want.
 Some designers like the effect of the white underbase showing through, so it’s a matter of taste!

-For AOP (sweatpants, leggings, etc.) and sublimation (mugs, towels, etc.) products, transparent elements are OK to use because these printing techniques don’t call for white underbase.
-For AOP, though, you still may want to fill in the entire print area with solid shapes or colors as much as you can to avoid any blank white fabric showing.
+For all-over print (sweatpants, leggings, etc.) and sublimation (mugs, towels, etc.) products, transparent elements are OK to use because these printing techniques don’t call for a white underbase.
+For AOP, you may still want to fill the entire print area with solid shapes or colors as much as possible to avoid any blank white fabric showing.
 Unless, again, it’s a part of your design!

 Important note on phone cases: The components of your phone case designs should be at 0% or 100% transparency.
 We don’t recommend semi-transparencies because the final result will end up patchy.

-Sometimes a design looks fuzzy and low-quality not because of poor DPI, but because the design is left with fuzzy edges from the background not having been removed properly.
+Sometimes, a design looks fuzzy and low-quality, not because of poor DPI, but because the the background is removed incorrectly, leaving fuzzy edges.

-To avoid the fuzz, in your image editing software, duplicate your final design with the transparent background multiple times.
-The little bits you missed will become more visible and you’ll be able to easily remove those unsightly edges.
+To avoid the fuzz, duplicate your final design with the transparent background multiple times in your image editing software.
+The little bits you missed will become more visible, and you can easily remove those unsightly edges.

 Here’s what you might see after duplicating those layers: